SumoLogic/sumologic-documentation/docs/send-data/sumo-logic-opentelemetry/migration.md

 ### Fields

-Fields in the Opentelemetry Collector can be added with the [resourceprocessor][resourceprocessor].
+Fields in the OpenTelemetry Collector can be added with the [resourceprocessor][resourceprocessor].
 For example, to add a field with the key `author` with the value `me` to every record, you could use the following configuration:

 ```yaml
 extensions: